4. In Love With Spring: My Novel Online

-“That’s Eddie in the green shirt,” Jules said, “and see Kevin on the drums?”
+“That’s Eddie in the yellow shirt,” Jules said, “and see Kevin on the drums?”

 “This is my friend Simon.”

-“Simon is forming a band, and we want to know if you would be in it.”
+“Simon is forming a band, and we want to know if you’d be in it.”

-“Very funny,” Eddie muttered, turned, and headed off in the other direction.
+“Very funny.”
+He turned and headed off in the other direction.